CIVA Staff Bio's

 Rose Souza Administrative Associate

-Ms. Rose is excited to start her position as an Administrative Associate at CIVA Charter High School.
-She was born and brought up in Brazil and she speaks Portuguese and Spanish.
-She obtained a Bachelor of Sports Science in Sao Paulo (Brazil) and she taught Physical Education for seven years.
+Ms. Rose was born and brought up in Brazil and she speaks Portuguese and Spanish.
+She obtained a Bachelor Degree in Sports Science in Sao Paulo (Brazil) and she taught Physical Education for seven years.
 She lived in U.K. for seven years and travelled around the world.
 After moving to the USA, she earned her Masters in Business Management and worked for Grand Rapids Public Schools in Michigan from 2015 to 2017.
-On personal front, Ms. Souza loves hiking with her dog, practicing yoga, traveling, refinishing wood furniture, crafting, enjoying family and learning new skills.
+On personal front, Ms. Rose loves hiking and camping with her dog, practicing yoga, traveling to new places, refinishing furniture, and learning new skills.
 She is happy to be a part of the CIVA community and looks forward to meeting everyone.

 Rachel Van Scoy Science Teacher

 Ms. Van Scoy is thrilled to continue teaching at CIVA.
 She instructs Chemistry, Environmental and Earth Science classes, and holds licensure in both secondary science and special education from CU Denver.
 Her background is a bit mixed; she attended Littleton Public Schools, graduated from St. Olaf College in Music History and Literature and completed a year of service while operating a farmer’s market in Minneapolis.
 Her first career was coaching USA Swimming, which she still does now and then, and she performs with theatrical groups in the Denver area.
 She is also a new mama, so take the last two things she listed and cross them out for a few years!
 In addition to content learning, her primary goals while working alongside this amazing student body are to improve their research skills and scientific literacy, as well as build critical thinking, problem solving and astute discussion habits.

 Chris Wolfe Video/Photography Teacher